in28minutes/java-cheat-sheet/README.md

 boolean false
 object    null
 #### Assigning values to an array
-Index of elements in an array runs from 0 to length Ð 1.
+Index of elements in an array runs from 0 to length , 1.
 We can use the index of an element to store a value into an array.
 ```
 marks[0] = 25;
 marks[1] = 30;